 -

-What will be discussed in Saudi Arabia?
-On Tuesday (28), President Lula will meet with the country's crown prince and prime minister, Mohammed Bin Salman Al-Saud.
-During the conversation, they will address the expansion of trade between countries and the possibility of investments Saudis in Brazil.
+What Will Be Discussed in Saudi Arabia?
+On Tuesday (28), President Lula will meet with the Crown Prince and Prime Minister of the country, Mohammed Bin Salman Al-Saud.
+During the conversation, they will address the expansion of trade between the countries and the possibility of Saudi investments in Brazil.

-They will also discuss the participation of the country's public fund, Salic, in Brazil's sustainable food production program, led by Mapa.
-Lula's expectation is to guarantee investments for infrastructure works under the Growth Acceleration Plan (PAC) and in sectors such as animal protein and renewable energy.
+They will also discuss the participation of the country’s public fund, Salic, in Brazil’s sustainable food production program, led by Mapa.
+Lula’s expectation is to secure investments for the infrastructure projects of the Growth Acceleration Plan (PAC) and in sectors such as animal protein and renewable energy.